pretix/pretix-docs/docs/tutorial/products.md

 There are two advantages to  this approach: First, we do not have to repeat all the same steps, and second, we are reducing our risk of forgetting any of them.
 The "Reduced ticket" is not needed anymore.
 We will navigate to the products page, click the red delete button labeled :btn-icon:fontawesome-solid-trash:: next to the reduced ticket, and confirm that we want to delete it.

 Back on the product overview, we will click the :btn:Clone: button next to the standard ticket in order to clone it.
 We will name the new ticket "Discount ticket", provide a translation, change the "Default price" to €120.00, and click the :btn:Save: button.

+!!!
+Note
     A warning is now displayed in a yellow box at the top of the page, saying:
     "Please note that your product will not be available for sale until you have added your item to an existing or newly created quota."
     This warning will also appear during the creation of subsequent products.
-We can safely ignore it for now because we will take care of adding products to quotas in the very next section of this article.
+    **We can safely ignore it** for now because we will take care of adding products to quotas in the very next section of this article.
     That will make the warning disappear.

 On the next page, we have to adjust the "Description" field to inform our customers of the prerequisites for access to the discounted ticket.
 Our description reads:
 "This ticket is only valid if you provide a student ID or member ID at check-in."

 We will then switch to the :btn:Price: tab, change the "Default price" to €120.00 and the original price to the price of the standard ticket, i.e. €250.00.
 The original price will be displayed as struck-through and the new default price will be displayed in bold green, highlighting the discount price.

 Then, we will go to the :btn:Check-in and validity: tab and check the box next to "Requires special attention".
 We have to provide instructions for the person operating the check-in at our event in the "Check-in text" field.
 Our instructions say: "Check for student ID/member ID".